MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/add-image.md

 1. Select the Section which you would like to add the Component to.

-1. Hover to any editable canvas area and click the component's icon.
+1. Hover to any editable canvas area and click the components icon.

     :::image type="content" source="media/first-page/add-component.png" alt-text="The add component menu.":::